psadmin-io/io-styles/README.md

 ## Importing Themes

-[Download the new themes from the Github respository](https://github.com/psadmin-io/io-styles-859).
 Under the Releases, you can [download the lastest `IO_STYLE_859.zip`]() release.
 Unpack the zip file to your Data Migration File Location.

 You use the Data Migration Workbench's "Load Project From File" feature to import the themes and the stylesheets.